Muhammad-H-Arif/Ai-Text-detection/README.md

-THis code is build using the python and the FLASK for the frontend
+This code is build using the python and the FLASK for the frontend

 ## APPLIATION PREVIEW